-- Increasing web presence and providing user interaction using social networking sites such as Facebook and Twitter. - Maintaining web tools, such as the forecast widget, to provide forecasts to the local media and partners. - Updating and maintaining the mobile app. - Investigate and, as appropriate, incorporate new technology to enhance user experience.
+- Increasing web presence and providing user interaction through the use of social networking sites such as Facebook and Twitter. - Maintaining web tools, such as the forecast widget, to provide forecasts to the local media and partners. - Updating and maintaining the mobile app. - Investigate and, as appropriate, incorporate new technology to enhance user experience.